 - 3 humanities credits (H, L, or Z) in gender and women's studies

 - 3 social studies credits (S or Z) in gender and women's studies

 - 3 natural science credits (N or B) in gender and women's studies

 No more than 6 credits for the certificate may be at the elementary level.

 Gen&WS 101 and 102 may not both be taken for the certificate.

-All certificate students must notify the gender and women's studies advisor while they are completing their final course in order to get approval of completion and be awarded the certificate.
+All students completing their certificate must notify the gender and women's studies advisor the semester that they graduate in order to get approval of completion and be awarded the certificate.
 The certificate is not awarded automatically based on DARS.
-If there are questions about a DARS report, please contact the certificate advisor.
+Students with questions about certificate progress should contact the certificate advisor.